Alarchemn/mppt-experiment-scheduler/README.md

 2. Create accounts on the weather API and Twilio platforms.
 3. Obtain the necessary API tokens, phone numbers, and user information.
 4. Save the obtained credentials as environment variables.
+5. Make sure to correctly configure the request with the city of interest
-5. Run the `main.py` script to initiate the experiment scheduling process.
+6. Run the `main.py` script to initiate the experiment scheduling process.

 ## License
 This project is licensed under the MIT License.